stokuj/web_scraping_lubimyczytac/README.md

 - Output file:
   - `dane/goodreads.csv`

-## Educational Purpose
+## License
 This project is intended for educational use only.
 It is designed to demonstrate web scraping workflow design, CSV data processing, and multi-phase data transformation in Python.

-## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.